me2resh/me2resh.com/Old/src/blog/serverless-101.md

 For smaller companies and individual developers this can be a lot to handle.
 This ends up distracting from the more important job that we have; building and maintaining the actual application.
 At larger organizations this is handled by the infrastructure team and usually it is not the responsibility of the individual developer.
 However, the processes necessary to support this can end up slowing down development times.
 As you cannot just go ahead and build your application without working with the infrastructure team to help you get up and running.
 As developers we’ve been looking for a solution to these problems and this is where serverless comes in.

+## What is serverless

+Serverless computing (or serverless for short), is an execution model where the cloud provider (AWS, Azure, or Google Cloud) is responsible for executing a piece of code by dynamically allocating the resources.
+And only charging for the amount of resources used to run the code.
+The code is typically run inside stateless containers that can be triggered by a variety of events including http requests, database events, queuing services, monitoring alerts, file uploads, scheduled events (cron jobs), etc. The code that is sent to the cloud provider for execution is usually in the form of a function.
+Hence serverless is sometimes referred to as “Functions as a Service” or “FaaS”.
+Following are the FaaS offerings of the major cloud providers:

 ## AWS Lambda
 AWS Lambda is a compute service that lets you run code without provisioning or managing servers.
 AWS Lambda executes your code only when needed and scales automatically, from a few requests per day to thousands per second.
 You pay only for the compute time you consume - there is no charge when your code is not running.
 With AWS Lambda, you can run code for virtually any type of application or backend service - all with zero administration.
 AWS Lambda runs your code on a high-availability compute infrastructure and performs all of the administration of the compute resources, including server and operating system maintenance, capacity provisioning and automatic scaling, code monitoring and logging.
 All you need to do is supply your code in one of the languages that AWS Lambda supports.